Efva Lilja: Bibliography

-Artistic Research
+Artistic research

 In 2003 Lilja was appointed professor at the University of Dance.
 Between 2002 and 2004 her research focused on Dance in a Frozen Landscape that took its starting point in a two-month polar expedition to the North Pole where she explored her abilities to dance under extreme circumstances.
-Between 2003 and 2006 she worked on her project Movement as The Memory of The Body, represented by three performances: The Memory (2003), Using The Eye In The Middle Of The Head (2004) and Smiling At Death (2005).
+Between 2003 and 2006 she worked on her project Movement as the Memory of the Body, represented by three performances: The Memory (2003), Using the Eye in the Middle of the Head (2004) and Smiling at Death (2005).
 She is involved in both national and international organisations in favour of artists' ability to perform research such as Society for Artistic Research (SAR) and European League of Institutes of the Arts (ELIA).
 She is also a lecturer and in 2006-2013 she was the Vice-Chancellor of the University of Dance and Circus (DOCH) in Stockholm.

 Lilja has engaged in cultural politics in bodies such as the Swedish Dance Committee and Fylkingen (in Swedish).
 She was a founding member of the Association of Swedish Choreographers (FSK) in 1986 and was its first chairperson.
 She was the government's appointee to the governing board of the University of Dance (in Swedish) between 1994 and 1997 and was the designated expert in dance at the Swedish Ministry of Cultural Affairs (in Swedish) in 1995.
 During 2007-2012 she was a member of the board at the Swedish Arts Grants Committee (in Swedish).
 Since 2009 she is a member of the International Board for the Programme for Arts-based Research (PEEK), at Austrian Science Fund (FWF).
 During 2008-2010 she was an expert in an advisory board concerning artistic research at the Swedish Ministry of Education (in Swedish) and in 2014 she was appointed Expert Advisor on Artistic Research at the Swedish Ministry of Education and Research (in Swedish).
 In 2012 she was invited to become a member of the project Team Culture 2012initiated by the European Union, and invited by the President of the European Commission, José Manuel Barroso to be active in the project A New Narrative for Europe 2013–2014.
 She also took part in Forum d'Avignon 2013–2014.

 Archive of Efva Lilja's artistry

-Additional biographical information and a complete list of works can be found on Efva Lilja's web site, in the Swedish National Encyclopedia, the Swedish Who's Who (in Swedish) and other reference works.
+Additional biographical information and a complete list of works can be found on Lilja's web site, in the Swedish National Encyclopedia, the Swedish Who's Who (in Swedish) and other reference works.
 Information can also be found in the archives of the Swedish Museum of Dance (in Swedish) and in the archive of the National Library of Sweden (Kungliga Biblioteket, Enheten för handskrifter, kartor och bilder.
 Acc.nr 2009/20).